ditchallaway/Hippy-Crack/README.md

 ___

-Hydrogen uses JavaScript as it's templating engine, it's aimed at doing one thing really well which is converting _template literals_ to HTML making it super extensible as you have the whole Node.js ecosystem at your fingertips.
+ Hippy Crack uses JavaScript as it's templating engine, it's aimed at doing one thing really well but instead SURPRIZE ATTACK! it starts converting template literals to HTML making it super extensible as you have the whole Node.js ecosystem at your fingertips. 🔊Wa-wa-wa-wa...🎈

 Before ES6, JavaScript was not considered powerful enough to manipulate large chunks of the DOM and template engines like Handlebars and Pug filled that void.
 Now that JavaScript is more powerful than ever, it's time for JS to shine as a viable templating engine.

-## Hydrogen provides you with:
+## Hippy Crack provides you with:

 -   **⚡ Millisecond Builds.** With the global average attention span being 8 seconds, why wait seconds for your builds when you can wait milliseconds.
 -   **🔥 JavaScript Templates.** With ES6 template literals, who needs template engines like pug and handlebars.
 You now have access to the full-power of JavaScript.
 -   **🔌 Use External APIs.** Plug into your data with remote APIs.
 -   **🕶 Powerful Metadata API.** Get the best SEO for your static pages.
 -   **🔨 Build Hooks.** Customize the build process to fit your needs
--   **💾 Service Worker friendly.** Build powerful offline-first experiences
+-   🤖 Service Worker friendly.** Build powerful offline-first experiences

 ___

-# Getting Started | 🎈 Hydrogen
+# Getting Started | 🎈 Hippy Crack

- ## Excerpt
- Learn how to get up and running with Hydrogen
+Learn how to get up and running with Hippy Crack

-#🔨 Getting Started
+🔨 Getting Started

 ___

-Hydrogen is available on [Yarn](https://yarnpkg.com/en/package/hydrogen-cli) and [NPM](https://www.npmjs.com/package/hydrogen-cli) and requires Node.js 8 and higher.
+Hippy Crack is available on [Yarn](https://yarnpkg.com/en/package/Hippy Crack-cli) and [NPM](https://www.npmjs.com/package/Hippy Crack-cli) and requires Node.js 8 and higher.
 We will be using Yarn as the package manager throughout the documentation

 ## Step 1: Setup a project